Bifurcation values of families of real curves: The non-splitting condition

 \subsection{Proof of Theorem \ref{t:main}, second part}

 Conditions (a') and (b') are obviously necessary for $a\not\in B(F)$.
-Let us prove that they imply the conditions of Theorem \ref{t:main}.
-First of all, condition (a) of Theorem \ref{t:main} is obviously implied by the above condition (a').
-The rest of the proof is devoted to show condition (b) of Theorem \ref{t:main}.
+Let us prove that they imply the conditions (a) and (b) of Theorem \ref{t:main}.
+Since condition (a) is obviously implied by condition (a'), the rest of the proof will be devoted to show condition (b).